-We propose an improved construction of symmetry-breaking clauses [9] and apply it to achieve significant speed-ups over current state-of-the-art in Boolean satisfiability.
-Our techniques are formulated as pre-processing and can be applied to any SAT solver without changing its source code.
-We also show that considerations of symmetry may lead to more efficient reductions to SAT in the routing domain.
+We propose a new, improved construction of symmetry-breaking clauses [11] and apply them to empirically demonstrate very significant speed-ups over current state of the art in Boolean satisfiability.
+Our techniques are formulated as pre-processing and can be applied to an arbitrary SAT solver without modifying its source code.
+We also show that considerations of symmetry may lead to more efficient reductions to SAT in the routing domain and potentially other applications.